vmx/downloadstream/README.md

 Usage
 -----

-There is a single function called `downloadStream()`, which returns a [WritableStream].
+There is a single async function called `downloadStream()`, which returns a Promise with a [WritableStream].
 The input parameters are:

  - `filename`: the name that should be used for the download.
  - `queuingStrategy` (optional): [WritableStream] takes a [queuing strategy] as